 Istanbul instance but you are upgrading a pre-Istanbul MID Server to Istanbul, these

 upgrade states are not available.
-They are available only for MID Servers that are already
+They are only available for MID Servers that are already

 Failed upgrades are handled differently based on the version you are upgrading to:

-- Upgrade to another major release: (such as Istanbul to the next full release): the status
+- Upgrade to another major release (such as Istanbul to the next full release): the status

 changes to Upgrade Failed.